jenkinsci/vsphere-cloud-plugin/CONTRIBUTING.md

 - Specify the Jenkins core & plugin version you're seeing the issue with.
 - Check `Manage Jenkins` -> `Manage Old Data` for out of date configuration data and provide this info.
 - Check for and include output from `Manage Jenkins` -> `System Log`.
-  * If that log is too verbose, create a `vSphere` log as described in the "Debugging" section of [the plugin's wiki page](https://wiki.jenkins.io/display/JENKINS/vSphere+Cloud+Plugin).
+  * If that log is too verbose, create a `vSphere` log as described in the "Debugging" section of [the docs](docs/misc.md).
   * Exceptions and stacktraces are *especially* useful, so don't omit those...
   * Note that sensitive information may be visible in logs, so take care to redact logs where necessary.
 - The reported activity & results from your vSphere system may also be relevant.